rpyron/delim-SOM/README.md

 The contribution of each layer to the final model output is recorded, along with the clustering assignment of each individual over multiple learning replicates.
 The results therefore mirror a 'STRUCTURE'-type analysis including individual ancestry coefficients, but represent an unified delimitation model that incorporates various dimensions of ecological and evolutionary divergence for integative taxonomy.

-# Example - _Desmognathus monticola_, the Seal Salamander
+# Example: _Desmognathus monticola_, the Seal Salamander

 ![Pyron_et_al_Figure_3](https://github.com/rpyron/delim-SOM/assets/583099/9f28c7f0-0790-4a47-a7a4-25c98024a087)